Making the Elite: Top Jobs, Disparities, and Solutions: Data Overview

-The data also comprise job-level information regarding the number of students who qualified for each round of screening, received job offers, and decided to accept jobs.
-All jobs conduct four rounds of screening before making job offers.
-The first round is the application reading stage.
+The first screening round is the application reading stage.
 This ``first cut'' is typically made on a GPA cutoff to select students for the next round.
+A simple cutoff rule is followed at this stage plausibly because the average job recruiting from campus \emph{receives over 600 applications per year}.
 The second round is a written aptitude test.
 These tests, also called ``technicals," are mostly conducted online.
 Technicals differ by job roles.
 They typically include coding tests for manufacturing or technology firms and case-study-based tests for consulting firms.
-The third round is a large group debate, usually comprising 25 to 30 students.
-In the third round, employers come face-to-face with students for the first time but do \emph{not} extensively interact with them.
-In this round, students discuss a topic, with some speaking for or against the motion.
+The third round is a large group debate, usually comprising 25 to 30 students and lasts a few hours.
+In this round, employers come face-to-face with students for the first time but do \emph{not} extensively interact with them.
+Recruiters divide students into two teams and make them discuss a general or non-technical topic (e.g., ``Is Technology a Necessary Evil?"), with one team speaking for the motion and vice versa.
 Meanwhile, recruiters behave like passive observers, their only active role consisting of duties such as starting and ending the discussion on time and ensuring decorum.
 Discussion moderators organically ``emerge'' from the group of students participating in the debate.
+Overall, group debates are used to assess a wide array of socio-emotional skills, including: communication, mannerisms, consensus building, collegiality, confidence, and teamwork.
 The fourth round is a personal interview featuring the only extensive interactions between students and recruiters during the job search process.
+The \emph{same} group of recruiters conduct group debates as well as personal interviews.

 \textbf{More on personal interviews.} Personal interviews, also called HR interviews, are \emph{not} technical or case-study-based.
-Rather they are typically a combination of small talk and employers advertising their jobs, assessing cultural fit, and asking potential employees about their interest in competing firms.
-Such interviews, which screen on background characteristics (e.g., educational qualifications of family members, father's job, neighborhood of residence, preference for living in a cosmopolitan city, and desire for traveling), are commonly used in recruitment for elite private- and public-sector jobs in India, and even in recruitment practices abroad.
+Such interviews commonly screen on \emph{background characteristics} (e.g., educational qualifications of family members, father’s job, neighborhood of residence, preference for living in a cosmopolitan city, desire for traveling, and ``cultural fit") and are commonly used in recruitment practices of elite private-sector MNCs hiring both in India as well as in the U.S.